jaimetur/PhotoMigrator/README.md

 ## Donation / Sponsor:
-If you consideer that this Tool has helped you, you can consider donating me with a ☕
+If you consideer that this Tool has helped you, you can also consider donating me with a ☕
-I spent **a lot of** time developping this Tool for free, so donations will contribute to motivate me to continue working on this project 💖
+I spent a lot of time developping this Tool for free, so donations will contribute to motivate me to continue working on this project 💖

 <a href="https://www.buymeacoffee.com/jaimetur">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="180" height="40">